whiskyechobravo/views_oai_pmh/README.md

 * Simpler architecture and less code.
 Just two Views plugins (instead of 10), a display plugin and a style plugin.
 * No more global variables.
 Lazy loading of metadata format definitions.
-* Proper hooks for other modules to provide their own metadata formats.
+* Proper hooks allow modules to provide their own metadata formats, and to alter the metadata formats provided by other modules.
 * Mapping now uses its own settings data structure instead of hijacking a view's field labels.
 * Attributes are no longer global to all elements.
 The same attribute may now